microbiomedatahub/microbiome-datahub/docs/apimanual.md

 ---

-## Download Genome MBGD ortholog list API
+## Download the KEGG module list for genomes by inferring module presence from MBGD ortholog assignments via the API

 **Usage example**
-- Download MBGD ortholog list from single genome https://mdatahub.org/api/genome/mbgd/GCA_029762515.1
+- Download KEGG Module list from single genome https://mdatahub.org/api/genome/mbgd/GCA_029762515.1 The data is provided in JSON format.

 ---